Estimated reading time: 7 minutes

 (e) On the prosecutor’s motion, the court must require that the defendant be booked, photographed, and fingerprinted.”

-FAQ: “Should I have a lawyer for the First Appearance?”
+“Should I have a lawyer for a First Appearance?”

+Yes.
 The First Appearance in a Minnesota criminal case is like the kick-off that begins a football game.
+(Although some defendants may have had a previous Pretrial Release (Bail) Hearing, for most others the arraignment will be their First Appearance in court on the case.)

 The Minnesota Court Rules of Criminal Procedure promise a speedy trial right as well as short time-frames for pre-trial procedures.
 But most defendants waive these short deadlines, especially when not in custody.
 Most prioritize winning the case over losing quickly.